Para snowboard at the 2026 Winter Paralympics: Classification

 Athletes competing in the class SB-LL1 have significant impairment to one leg, such as amputation above the knee, or "a significant combined impairment in two legs", affecting their balance, their board-control and their ability to navigate uneven terrain.
-Athletes with annotations will use prostheses during racing.
+Athletes with amputations will use prostheses during racing.
 Female athletes in the category SB-LL1 at the 2026 Winter Paralympics will compete in the SB-LL2 category.